|

 I went to visit Hagia Sophia about 15 minutes before Maghrib, the sunset prayer.
 There was no queue of people trying to enter and thus no waiting in the scorching summer sun that many endure when they go during the day.

 Five minutes into my entering Hagia Sophia the attendants stretched the rope and urged all visitors to go behind it.
 That was when I made the split-second decision to go past the rope and join the crowd of Muslims.
-I basically decided to answer the question of whether I can pray in Hagia Sophia first-hand.

 It was another 5 minutes of people gathering, some already doing their prayers, others chatting and the occasional lost tourist who’s still snapping pics like he’s a paparazzi at the Oscars – I swear, that wasn’t me.